 Born in 1972, now living in Dunedin, James Robinson is regarded as a significant artist of his generation and his distinctive works of the last decade in particular are sought after by collectors.
-He was the Paramount Winner of the Wallace Art Awards in 2007, and has held the prestigious residency at the Sarjeant (Wanganui), the McCahon Trust (Auckland) as well as the William Hodges in Southland, and others in New York and Berlin.
-In August 2014 he was awarded a year-long residency near Melbourne, Australia.
+He was the Paramount Winner of the Wallace Art Awards in 2007, and has held the prestigious residency at the Sarjeant (Wanganui), the McCahon Trust (Auckland) as well as the William Hodges in Southland, and others in New York, Berlin, Melbourne, Canada.

 Please contact us to confirm current prices: most prices are posted at the time of exhibition, and may be revised as the artists' values increase.